syncfusion-content/xamarin-docs/Xamarin/SfMaps/Markers.md

 Markers are set to the maps control using the following ways:

-1. Adding marker objects.
+* Adding marker objects
-2. Defining custom markers.
+* Defining custom markers

 ## Adding marker objects